What is normal when aging alone ? A question most people in the Elder Orphans Facebook Group ask, at least the folks over the age of 55.

+Most people getting older choose to ignore it.
 But if you're into a proactive and prevention lifestyle, and want to get ahead of the down-side of aging, I can help by giving you reliable and useful information that flips uncertainty and denial, to clarity and action.
-More on that later.

-The generation gaps in how one perceives old age and when it begins ranges from 60 years to 74.
+According to a Pew Research study, they found varying assumptions, depending on the age group.
+The generation gaps in how one perceives older people and when it begins ranges from 60 years to 74 years of age.

-The Longest Study on AgingThe research scientists looks for answers to the question, "What is normal aging?"
+The research scientists looks for answers to the question, "What is normal aging?"
 It's the longest running study on human aging, the Baltimore Longitudinal Study of Aging.

 It appears to be a simple query, but the answers are complex.
 The research goal is to identify the true effects of aging and to separate factors such as disease, socioeconomic disadvantage, or lack of educational opportunity from the underlying mechanisms common to human aging.